7 Cup Burfi is rich and aromatic, quick and easy-to-make, melt-in-mouth Indian sweet or fudge prepared using five basic ingredients.

 - If coconut is unavailable, you can use cashew powder or almond powder.

 - You should stir and scrape throughout the process for the best results.
-If you are not a person who likes to do sweets with a lot of arm work, I would just say don't try it as you will not be happy with the result.
+If you are not a person who likes to do sweets with a lot of arm work, I would say don't try it as you will not be happy with the result.

 FAQs

 Follow the same recipe and substitute chickpea flour with almond flour.
-The color, taste and texture will vary accordingly.
+The color, taste, and texture will vary accordingly.

 Recipe card

-7 Cup Burfi | 7 Cup Barfi Cake | Quick and Easy Indian sweet for Diwali
+7 Cup Burfi | 7 Cup Cake

 Ingredients